xianlinbox/daily_practise/databricks/de-databricks-3.md

 Databricks Asset Bundles (DABs): A newer, more streamlined way to manage and deploy entire Databricks projects, including tests, through a manifest file and the Databricks CLI.

+## Databricks Connect

+Connect local dev environment to Databricks cluster. you can run your local code on databricks cluster.

 ## Orchestration

 In many modern Lakehouse architectures, you'll often see DLT pipelines running as tasks within a larger Databricks Job.